 I loooooove this shawl!
 I’m afraid it has spoiled me for all other shawls.
 It was a blast to knit, and although it looks rather intimidating, the instructions and charts are so clear, and the design so elegant, that I sailed right through!
 Now I want another, and another…

 For those who have asked about the beaded bindoff: I did not want the beads on the very edge, where they would catch on things, so I put the bead on before working the stitch.
 The bindoff goes: k1, slip 2 back to left needle and knit them together through the back loop.
 I put the bead on the loop before working the k1.
+I did this on every third stitch to be bound off.
 This set it into the edge (where it almost disappeared), and then it opened out when blocked.
 Used 228 size 6/0 beads.

 May 25: I haven’t even gotten to the good part yet, and I’m already crazy about this design. Åsa’s Amazing Tab Cast-on really is amazing.
 And I love the picot edging!
 It is perky and pretty, yet substantial and stretchy.
 This is my fifth Åsa Tricosa shawl, and I just want to make more.